Introduction

 we have seen, if too few want that help then why spend up to a thousand

-hours plus producing the information.
+hours producing the information.

-We have now spent some time researching how to create an eBook.
+We have spent some time researching how to create an eBook.
 While

 it initially sounded attractive we have found some significant problems

-and white and maps will tend to merge into an overlapping mass of
+text based and maps will tend to merge into an overlapping mass of

 similar toned lines.
 Couple that with the low resolution of 72dpi for